RoryDowse/Stu_Mini-Project/README.md

 # Mini-Project Landing Page

-The project is a landing page that collect's visitor information.
+The project is a landing page that collects visitor information.
 It is designed to test semantic HTML and accessibility.

 # Project Description